-When I saw Sam Sifton announcing in the NYTimes weekly cooking letter that he was featuring a video by Amanda Hesser and Merrill Stubbs on How To Make a Grilled Cheese Sandwich Without a Recipe, I checked the calendar.
+When I saw Sam Sifton announcing in the NYTimes weekly cooking letter that he was featuring a video by Amanda Hesser and Merrill Stubbs on How to Make a Grilled Cheese Sandwich Without a Recipe, I checked the calendar.
 Nope, not April 1st.
 What could they possibly be thinking?
 I wondered.
 Who needs a recipe for grilled cheese?
 Or am I that out of touch?
-When all the cooks out there hanker for a grilled cheese sandwich do they go in search of a recipe?
+When all the cooks out there hanker for a grilled cheese sandwich, do they go in search of a recipe?
 Honestly, I thought it was a spoof.
 And I love all parties involved and have great respect for all three mentioned.
-Sifton has done an amazing job overseeing the expansion of the Times’s food offerings, both in the paper and importantly online (did you see the great video on the Times food Read On »
+Sifton has done an amazing job overseeing the expansion of the Times’s food offerings, both in the paper and importantly online.
+(Did you see the great video on the Times Read On »

 Posts Tagged: recipes

 This is a repost from November 21, 2012 featuring Michael’s Cranberry Sauce and Gravy from scratch.
 My dad made this cranberry sauce when my daughter was very young.
 He was mystified, as I recall, having never cooked cranberries before, always used the kind with can-ribs, sliceable.
 That his granddaughter loved it made it very special to him.
 He continued to make it.
 His granddaughter is no longer four but rather seventeen and she will be making it this year (and so did I, because I wanted to share it in this post and think of my dad while it cooked).
 It’s really simple, can be done today or the day of (or several days ahead, next year).
 Just throw everything in the pot, bring it to a simmer, and set a timer for 90 Read On »

 Here are a few Moroccan recipes that can spice up this long winter, via Independent UK.